nilpay/oss/docs/oss.md

 - `signed_uuid`: Base64 encoded signature of the UUID
 - `mobile`: The mobile number of the user whose information is being requested
 - `service_provider`: The identifier for the service provider
-- Other fields: Same as in the Cash Out API (included for consistency, but may not be used)

 ### Required Fields
 - `uuid`